About Us

 Yoga

 Rishikesh is commonly referred to as the Yoga Capital of the World.
-But to some, Rishikesh is just another city in India a far-off country that can be intimidating to imagine visiting.
+But to some, Rishikesh is just another city in India—a far-off country that may feel intimidating to visit.

-Some people also, when thinking of doing yoga in India, are unsure of what the teaching style will be like.
-They may only be familiar with yoga classes in the West with Western teachers.
-It can be difficult to imagine showing up in a new country, with new teachers, at a new yoga shala unsure of what to expect.
+Many people, when considering doing yoga in India, are unsure about the teaching style.
+They may only be familiar with Western yoga classes and teachers.
+Arriving in a new country, with new teachers, and a new yoga shala can bring uncertainty.

-We here at Punyah Yoga wanted to share our thoughts on what yoga in Rishikesh is really like.
-Whether you sign up for a course with us or not, we thought this information could provide a bit of insight into what yoga in Rishikesh is really like!
+We at Punyah Yoga wanted to share our perspective on what yoga in Rishikesh is really like.
+Whether or not you take a course with us, we hope this gives you insight into the true nature of yoga here.

 1. The Layout